 University of Southern Mississippi, Ocean Springs, MS M.S.
 Coastal Sciences, GPA: 3.8 Emphasis: Quantitative Fisheries Ecology / Toxicology, 2012 Thesis: Gene expression and growth as indicators of effects of the BP Deepwater Horizon oil spill on spotted seatrout (Cynoscion nebulosus) Co-Advisors: Joe Griffitt and Richard Fulford

 Texas A&M University- Corpus Christi, Corpus Christi, TX B.S.
 Environmental Science , GPA: 3.6 Emphasis: Marine and Coastal Resources Management, 2010 Thesis: The role of oyster reefs as essential fish habitat in estuarine ecosystems Advisor: Greg Stunz

-Brewton, R.A., Downey, C.H., Streich, M.K., Ajemian, M.J., and Stunz, G.W.
-In Prep.
-Subtle differences in trophic ecology of red snapper Lutjanus campechanus between natural and artificial reefs in the western Gulf of Mexico: complex interactions between habitat and fish size.
+8. Brewton, R.A., Downey, C.H., Streich, M.K., Ajemian, M.J., and Stunz, G.W.
+In Review.
+Trophic ecology of red snapper Lutjanus campechanus on natural and artificial reefs of the western Gulf of Mexico: complex interactions between habitat and fish size.